fbsql/fbsql/README.md

 <a id="add_simple_role_based_authorization"></a>
 <h2>Authorization</h2>
 <p><i>
-In this chapter we will learn how to add simple role-based authorization, and usage of SET ALLOW LOGIN statement.
+In this chapter we will learn how to add simple role-based authorization to our CONNECT TO statement.<br>
+We are going to authenticate our users by username and password, and authorize by role.
 </i></p>

 <strong>Backend:</strong><br>